-- Additional Minimum APS Languages natics natical acy requirements after meeting minimum Language of teaching and learning Other recognised language Mathematics Mathematical Literacy requirements 23 with Maths or 24 with Maths Lit 5 4 3 4 Submission of a specified portfolio
+Group A Subjects Additiona A ddidional Minimum APS Lang guages guages natics natical acy Language of teaching and learning Other recognised language Mathematics Mathematical Literacy requirements 23 with Maths or 24 with Maths Lit 5 4 3 4 Submission of a specified portfolio

-In addition to the minimum admission requirements as outlined above, prospective students must submit a prescribed portfolio containing a number of set tasks.
-The tasks are constructed to determine the suitability of the candidate and are described clearly and contain explicit assessment criteria.
-Successful portfolios are selected as follows:
+In addition to the minimum admission requirements as outlined above, applicants that meet these requirements must also submit a prescribed portfolio containing a number of set tasks.
+Only qualifying applicants may receive a link by means of an official entrance selection letter from faculty academic administration that provides details of the tasks and procedures for submitting the portfolio.
+The tasks are constructed to determine the suitability of the applicant.

-- Portfolios are assessed by a panel of Departmental assessors according to the specified assessment criteria. - Candidates who are competent in all tasks and projects are accepted. - Candidates who are not competent in all tasks and projects are not accepted.
+- Portfolios are assessed by a panel of Departmental assessors. - Candidates who are competent in all tasks and projects may be provisionally selected provided that all admission requirements are met and that such admission may also be dependent on the availability of space.

-^{}Recommended subjects: Engineering Graphics and Design, Mechanical Technology, Consumer Studies, History
+\\\Recommended subjects: Engineering Graphics and Design, Mechanical Technology, Consumer Studies, History